christensen5/parcels/docs/index.rst

 ===================================
 The manuscript detailing this first release of Parcels, version 0.9, is currently under discussion at `Geoscientific Model Development <https://doi.org/10.5194/gmd-2017-167>`_ and can be cited as

 *Lange, M. and van Sebille, E.: Parcels v0.9: prototyping a Lagrangian Ocean Analysis framework for the petascale age, Geosci.
-Model Dev.
-Discuss., https://doi.org/10.5194/gmd-2017-167, in review, 2017.*
+Model Dev., https://doi.org/10.5194/gmd-2017-167, in press, 2017.*

 The code is available at https://github.com/OceanParcels/parcels.
 Anyone is welcome to comment on the manuscript through the Geoscientific Model Development portal.